oskarpetr/reminders/README.md

 When each of these actions is performed on the client, a new log is every time registered in the database.
 You can view these logs in your project's dashboard when clicking on the **Rounded arrow** button.

 ![image](https://github.com/oskarpetr/reminders/assets/64423998/a510f026-6ecc-42e7-9afd-aba90799d148)

+## 7. Profile

+If you want edit your account information, you can visit the profile section in the sidebar.
+Here, you can change your avatar by pressing the **Upload avatar** button or change your name in the name field, and then submiting the changes with the **Save changes**.